The Best of Joy Division

-The Best of Joy Division is a compilation album of material from Joy Division.
+The Best of Joy Division is a compilation album of material from the British post-punk band Joy Division.
 It was released 24 March 2008 and the UK version includes The Complete BBC Recordings as a bonus disc.
 The US release is a single disc.
-The Best of Joy Division reached #97 in April 2008 in Australia, which marks only their second appearance on the ARIA Charts after Substance reached #53 in 1988.
+The Best of Joy Division reached #97 in April 2008 in Australia; this marks the band's second appearance on the ARIA Charts, after Substance reached #53 in 1988.